koratkar/notebook/readme.md

 # Ishaan's Notebook
 ## email me at ishaan [at] koratkar [dot] com.
 Don't be afraid to reach out!

+2023-01-11: life is but a dream

+I remember when I first heard those lyrics.
+I was four years old, sitting on the top floor of a double decker bus.
+My mom had given me her early generation iPhone to play a simple, brightly colored game.
+The air was humid.
+Someone, I can't remember who, was either singing the song or playing it on an old mp3 player.

+This world is constructed by your mind.
+It is not continuous.
+You will go to sleep, jumbling up the world generator momentarily.
+Soon, this moment will become a foggy memory, only a background fact in your story.

 2023-01-11: culture

 [The Last of the Monsters with Iron Teeth](https://carcinisation.com/2014/10/04/the-last-of-the-monsters-with-iron-teeth/):